pduranti/mercadolibre.github.com/_posts/guide/authentication/2012-09-06-authentication-and-authorization.markdown

   <li>Javascript (client-side)</li>
 </ul>

-All of them implement oAuth flows and you are free to add new functions.
+All of them implement OAuth flows and you are free to add new functions.
 Just <a href="https://github.com/mercadolibre/mercadolibre.github.com">fork repo on GitHub</a>

 ##Some notes about tokens {#notes}